This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Water is fine when cooking the quinoa, but I find that broth/stock gives a more flavorful result.

 A thorough rinse gets rid of the saponin that causes the bitter taste.
-Use your fingers to swish it around as it rinses.
+Use your fingers to switch it around as it rinses.

-Chick peas, black beans, pinto beans, red beans are great vegan options that will make your salad a complete meal.
+Chickpeas, black beans, pinto beans, and red beans are great vegan options that will make your salad a complete meal.
 As I mentioned earlier, grilled chicken is a great option, but grilled shrimp, tofu, even pork or steak will be great.

 This salad keeps well in the refrigerator, and makes great leftovers for 2-3 days.
 Try to add fresh garnishes, though, as cilantro and avocado wither quickly.